ADGEfficiency/energy-py-linear/README.md

 Assets can be optimized to either maximize profit or minimize carbon emissions.

-Energy balances are performed on electricity, high temperature and low temperature heat generation & load.
+Energy balances are performed on electricity, high & low temperature heat.

 ## Setup